 The Company's policy is to maintain a stable and strong capital structure with a focus on total equity so as to maintain investor, creditors and market confidence and to sustain future development and growth of its business.
-The Company will take appropriate steps in order to maintain, or if necessary adjust, or support from holding Company/ Promotor group Company, its capital structure.
+The Company will take appropriate steps in order to maintain, or if necessary adjust, its capital structure.